mapmeld/geo-game-rails/README.md

     { name: 'Test One', tag: 'test1', description: "<p>Write a description here.</p><ul><li>use text</li><li>use HTML</li></ul>" },

+In /app/assets/stylesheets/application.css, add a CSS color for your category

+    .test1{ background-color: #4ea4c1; }

 In /app/assets/images/, put two images with each category's tag: TAGNAME-sm.png and TAGNAME.png

 The name, hashtag, and description of this category appear several times on the site.